shigh/ddfd/README.md

-numtools
+ddfd
 ========

-A collection of numerical tools I use in multiple applications and repos.
+Domain Decomposition Finite Differences

-Feel free to use anything from here, but be warned it is not guaranteed in any way.
+This project is currently in very early development, and is not ready for use.